 Stir the steak bites back into the skillet with the garlic butter.
 Making sure to coat all the bites with garlic butter.

 Sirloin steak is a great choice to use because it's tender and flavorful.
 Also, sirloin is typically a cheaper cut of meat.
 However, New York strip, tenderloin, or rib-eye are also great choices.

 Fresh garlic will infuse with the butter better.
 The heat from the skillet will bring out the aromatic flavors of the fresh garlic.
 Garlic powder will work, there just won't be that fresh garlic taste that makes this recipe.

 Serve the bites over mashed potatoes or egg noodles for a complete meal.
 We like to enjoy these with potato salad or French fries as well.

-Not only are these steak bites a great dinner recipe.
+Not only are these steak bites with garlic butter a great dinner recipe.
 They make for an amazing appetizer as well.
 Stir up a batch of these steakhouse-style bites to enjoy at home.